Powerful cartel leader was duped by El Chapo's son into flying to U.S., sources say

 Ovidio Guzmán López, known as "the Mouse," was captured by Mexican security forces in Culiacán, the capital of Sinaloa state, in January 2023 in a violent sting that killed 30 people.

-Bureau of Prisons inmate records show Guzmán López was apparently removed from his detention center three days ago, but U.S. Ambassador to Mexico Ken Salazar confirmed in a statement that Ovidio remained in U.S. custody.
+Bureau of Prisons inmate records show Ovidio Guzmán López was apparently removed from his detention center three days ago, but a spokesperson from the U.S. Department of Justice confirmed to CBS News that Ovidio remained in custody.

 The joint DHS-FBI operation to capture Zambada had been in the works for months; him and Joaquín Guzmán López were taken into custody by some of the same agents working on Ovidio Guzmán López's case, a senior law enforcement official confirmed to CBS News.